 If you're coming from a bit further away, the easiest way to travel to Belgium is by plane.
 Belgium's main and most central airport is Brussels International.
 It welcomes flights from all over the world both by the “big” airlines and by budget airlines.
 It's about 20 minutes by car or train from Brussels city center.

 Brussels Charleroi is the airport they optimistically call Brussels South but it's at least an hour's drive from the capital.
-This is where mostly budget airlines arrive.
+This is where mostly cheaper airlines arrive.

 Antwerp and Ostend airport are two smaller airports which also welcome international flights but you'll be most likely to fly to one of the other two.